jbarrios23/MessangiAndroidSDK/README.md

 ---
 To use the Messangi SDK is required:
 - A registered apple account in the development program.
-- Follow the n steps for installation.
+- Follow the next steps for installation.

 ## Installation
 ----